The Benefits of Lead Scoring

 Small B2B companies may only have the potential to close a few deals per year, so maximizing every opportunity is critical for revenue gains.
 One of the most significant gains that many firms see when they adopt marketing automation is a measurable return on investment for lead generation activities, according to a recent survey by Kentico.

-The study analyzed the expectations of executives and the business realities from implementing advanced lead scoring processes.
+The study analyzed the expectations of executives and the business realities of implementing advanced lead scoring processes.
 Buyers have access to greater amounts of information during the decision-making process, which is lengthening the sales cycle for many firms and adding to challenges for reps.
 Relying on lead scoring can improve conversion rates on opportunities from qualified leads.
 These tools allow sales managers to better forecast revenue gains and boost visibility in the sales cycle.

 In addition, lead scoring allows salespeople to boost their productivity and efficiency.
-Based on prospects’ numerical scores, your team can eliminate some of the guess work from the sales process and approach leads when they’re ready to negotiate.
+Based on prospects’ numerical scores, your team can eliminate some of the guesswork from the sales process and approach leads when they’re ready to negotiate.

 Companies that were seeing the best results from lead scoring were also using marketing automation platforms and integrating all data with their customer relationship management software.
 Keeping all information on prospect activity in one location can prevent salespeople from missing any critical indicators that leads are ready to make a purchase.